MariaAbh/Daily-Coding/README.md

 * Finding the buying stock price to gain the maximum amount (iterative + recursive)
 * Summing two trees
 * Using functions as arguments only to return first and second pair
+* Largest continuous subarray sum
+* Number of paths in a grid starting from top left to reach bottom right

 <a id="technologies"></a>
 ## Technologies